Search

 Staff Instructions:

 • Handle the calcite plates with care.
 They are very soft material and should never be cleaned with any liquids nor rubbed in any way.
 Remove dust by a light blow of air only!
 Don't touch with fingers.
-When they are not mounted, the calcite plates are stored in their holders wrapped in optical paper inside a plastic envelope in the Calcite plates drawer in the filter carousel.

 • Mount the calcite with the slit in the aperture wheel.
 You have to unscrew all four screws and take out the the whole slitholder.
 (Take care that screws don't fall into the instrument!)